FIELD STATION, KERHONKSON

 Swale in dry season

 The developing food forest supports nut and fruit-bearing trees and shrubs such as walnut, hickory, pecan, and persimmon, paw-paw and blueberry.
 Planted in guilds alongside supportive understory species, the food forest becomes a diverse, multi-functional tapestry of plants for food, medicine and wildlife support.
-Meadows include native medicinals and are being actively managed to reduce invasives and support local insect, animal and bird populations.

 Nursery-ing young, native plants